jlbokass/Snowtrick/README.md

 This work is done as part of my PHP web developer training with Openclassroom - project 6.

-**Attention, this blog is my reflection: I used the knowledge of different courses that I learned and put them into practice.
-In no way the errors that could be found are the fact of the people cited.**

 ## Installation

 1. First, download the framework, either directly or by cloning the repo.